-Note also that whereas the vorticity have the same discrete expression in z- and scoordinate, its physical meaning is not identical. ζ is a pseudo vorticity along s-surfaces (only pseudo because (u, v) are still defined along geopotential surfaces, but are no more necessary defined at the same depth).
+Note that although the vorticity has the same discrete expression in z- and s-coordinates, its physical meaning is not identical. ζ is a pseudo vorticity along s-surfaces (only pseudo because (u, v) are still defined along geopotential surfaces, but are not necessarily defined at the same depth).